iamnotmega/gitpp/README.md

 # Git++
-The Git version control system rewritten in C++
+A reimplementation of the Git version control system in C++

 > [!NOTE]
 > Please note that Git++ is still under **heavy** development and is not ready for use.